 3. Know what is at stake for the whistleblower

 Understand the implications of public whistleblowing.
-Whistleblowers universally experience retaliation for doing the right thing.
+Whistleblowers often experience retaliation for doing the right thing.
 They are demoted, fired, shunned by co-workers and harassed as disloyal.
 Good evaluations turn bad.
 Careers are ruined.
 Many can never work in their industry or profession again.
-Whistleblowers all have horror stories about the cost of coming forward.
 Advocates across the board recommend that whistleblowers get a lawyer before they take any action.
 Learn to work with their legal representation.
 Lawyers can limit access to whistleblowers, but they can be a resource too.

 4. Intelligence whistleblowers have their own set of rules